Negative-pressure pulmonary edema: Diagnosis

 Diagnosis of NPPE is essentially a diagnosis of exclusion.
 When a patient presents with acute pulmonary edema in the perioperative setting, cardiac causes should first be excluded.
 This can be done with electrocardiogram, echocardiogram, measurement of cardiac enzymes, etc. Other causes of pulmonary edema that require rapid intervention and should be considered first include fluid overload, brain injury, and anaphylaxis.
 If when considering these differentials, there is no evidence for administration of excessive fluids, no focal signs suggesting a brain injury, and so signs of allergic reaction, one can then consider NPPE.
 Clinical signs supportive of upper airway obstruction such as stridor and/or wheezing in the setting of pulmonary edema point to the diagnosis of NPPE.

 Treatment

 NPPE is potentially fatal, and prompt recognition is important to prevent adverse outcome.
-The first principle of treatment is to relive the airway obstruction.
+The first principle of treatment is to relieve the airway obstruction.
 Most commonly, this is done through endotracheal intubation.
 This ensures appropriate airway support and allows for easy supply of supplemental oxygen.
 Positive pressures oxygenation is used to reverse the negative pressures in the chest resulting from the obstruction.
 In cases where endotracheal intubation is difficult or cannot be done, creation of a surgical airway may be necessary in order provide positive-pressure ventilation.
 If the cause of the obstruction is simply biting of the endotracheal tube, treatment can simply be administration of low dose succinylcholine in order prevent contraction of the jaw.

 Once the cause of obstruction and the resultant negative pressures are addresses, the rest of the management is the same as the standard care to relieve pulmonary edema.